7 Ways to Make Sex Great Again

 Forget your flaws

 If you want your sex life to be steamy, you need to love your body.
 Figure out what makes you feel sexy and beautiful, and make that happen.
 Whether you are a man or a woman, the key is to simply relax, have fun and make the other person feel special.
+(Stop worrying about how long sex should last, too–here are some other ways to make it more enjoyable.)

 Experiment with something new